How to Fix Your Connection Is Not Private Error in Chrome

 Enable Automatic Date and Time on Windows

-Step 1: Press Windows key + I to open Settings.
-Navigate to Time & language tab and open the Date & time settings.
+Step 1: Press the Windows key + I to open Settings.
+Navigate to Time & language > Date & time.

 Date and Time Settings on Windows